 To create a new database, please contact Linda Carlin of the CCTSI informatics data management team.
 The Informatics core recommends use of REDCap for data storage.
 REDCap is subsidized for CCTSI members, so that it is available at no cost.
-For more information on REDCap, please visit the Colorado REDCap website.
-View a more detailed explanation of the strengths and weaknesses of various database management options.
+For more information on REDCap, please visit:

 Get help on bioinformatics tools and techniques

 View brief educational videos on a variety of bioinformatics topics.
 If you need help finding additional assistance, please contact Tzu Phang.

 Develop customized databases, registries, or web sites for a research study

 An excellent resource for development of registries and web sites is the Development & Informatics Service Center (DISC) associated with the Colorado School of Public Health.
 Although these services are not underwritten by the CCTSI, a consultation to develop an estimate of costs is free.